jaapterwoerds/recommended-sources/README.md

 ## Machine learning

-[Bob Coecke on QNLP](https://www.youtube.com/watch?v=X9uSV1YcOy4&t=0s) The grin on the presenter's face is priceless
+[Bob Coecke on QNLP](https://www.youtube.com/watch?v=X9uSV1YcOy4&t=0s) The grin on the presenter's face is priceless and worth a study in it's own right.

 ## Sadly not fiction